 Pinot Noir flavor profile

 In terms of flavor profile, Pinot Noir showcases a harmonious balance between fruitiness and earthiness.
-It typically boasts notes of cherry, raspberry, and strawberry, accompanied by hints of mushroom, truffle, and forest floor.
+It typically boasts notes of black cherry, cherry, raspberry, and strawberry, accompanied by hints of mushroom, truffle, and forest floor.
 This combination creates a sensory journey in every sip – from the initial burst of luscious fruit to the lingering savory finish.

 Expression of Terroir